It can’t be denied that headphones have become a mainstay in everyone’s lives.

 When the QC25 was first introduced in 2014, it cost around $300.

-While it seems pricey, the cost of QC15 is higher since it was discontinued.
-Buying one would mean you’ve added something “rare” to your headphone collection.
+While it seems pricey, the cost of QC15 is higher since it was discontinued meaning buying one would mean you’ve added something “rare” to your headphone collection.

-But if you’re not an avid collector, you might want to pick QC25.
-It is less expensive and a more readily accessible option.
+But if you’re not an avid collector, you might want to pick QC25 since it is less expensive and a more readily accessible option.

 Frequently Asked Questions